denver-code/denver-code.github.io/content/about.md

 - Design
 - Mobile Development

-I'm currenty studying Computer Science at the University of Portsmouth, UK, England.
+I'm currently studying Software Engineering at the University of Portsmouth, UK, England.

 In my spare time I enjoy working on side projects, contributing to open source, and playing.
-I'm also a big fan of the [Rust programming language](https://www.rust-lang.org).
 On this blog I write about projects I'm working on as well as general topics I'm interested in.

+Don't forget to check out my [projects](https://ihorsavenko.com/projects/)!

 # Contact